ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 * Main line development is often called `master`.
 * Other than this convention there is nothing special about `master`, it is just a branch.
-* Commits form a directed acyclic graph (we have left out the arrows to avoid confusion about the time arrow).
+* Commits form a directed acyclic graph (arrows point from parent commits to child commits).
+* Commits are **relative** to the preceding (parent) commit.
+Whilst we previously talked about Git taking "snapshots" of your project this is slightly misleading.
+Git actually records *the changes made since the last commit*.
+The difference is subtle but powerful, it makes commands like `git revert` possible.

 A group of commits that create a single narrative are called a **branch**.
 There are different branching strategies, but it is useful to think that a